DhruvinSoni30/Terraform_Infrastructure_Provisioning/Infrastructure_Definition/README.md

-# Infrastructures module files
+# Core Infrastructures module files

-* This folder contains all the modules that are required to create the code infrastructure for the worker nodes.
+* This folder contains all the modules that are required to create the core infrastructure for the worker nodes.